myTristan/deepreach_for_Robot2D/README.md

 \end{cases}
 ```
 Next, we can set up the `Robot2D` class.
 The code is as follows:
 The `__init__` function initializes the goal and the velocity.
 Although the system is a 2D system, we still set the dimension to 3 in order to draw the figure.
-These three dimensions represent the x-coordinate, y-coordinate, and the heading of the robot.
+These three dimensions represent the $x$-coordinate, $y$-coordinate, and the heading of the robot.
 ```python
     def __init__(self, goalR:float, velocity:float, angle_alpha_factor:float, set_mode:str, freeze_model: bool):
         self.goalR = goalR